nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Linda was afraid she had made the wrong move here, but it was too late to change.
 She nodded with exaggerated vigor.

 "Glory be!" was Mrs. Fuller's surprising comment.
 "Glad to see it, chile, glad to see it.
 Does me good to see one our young girls what wants to better herse'f.
-Our girls ain't got no ambition, no ambition 'tall, 'ceptin' to go on the stage or dance in a cabaret or some such thing as that."
+Our girls ain't got no ambition, no ambition &rsquo;tall, &rsquo;ceptin' to go on the stage or dance in a cabaret or some such thing as that."

 There followed a lengthy dissertation on the laziness of "our" girls, to which Linda listened, eagerly impatient.
 Finally Mrs. Fuller perorated with:

 "Deed, chile, that's fine and I'm glad to see it and I'll help you all I can---you can get off mos' every night---and I bet Mr. Fred'll give you all the encouragement in the world---and maybe one them typewritin' things to boot.
 Well, want to try it?
 You can start soon's he get back.
-How 'bout it?"
+How &rsquo;bout it?"

-"How 'bout it?"
+"How &rsquo;bout it?"
 Linda exulted.
-"How 'bout it?---Oh boy!"
+"How &rsquo;bout it?---Oh boy!"

 ## XVI